 The Federal Long-Term Strategic Vision for Sustainable Development includes objective 4: "Healthy life expectancy will have increased compared to 2010.
 The gap in healthy life expectancy by education level and gender will be reduced by 50% on average” (Belgian Official Gazette, 08/10/2013).

-International comparison: the healthy life expectancy of women in the European Union is quite stable between 2010 and 2014 and then increases in 2015 and 2016.
-When Member States are divided into three groups, Belgium is part of the group with average performance and lags behind the European average in 2016.
+International comparison: the healthy life expectancy of women in the European Union (EU27) is quite stable between 2010 and 2014 and then increases between 2015 and 2017.
+When Member States are divided into three groups, Belgium is part of the group with average performance and is below the European average in 2018.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to goal 3 since it measures the population health status.